MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-release-notes.md

 | Upgrade arrow version to 0.11.0                    | [HIVE-23987](https://issues.apache.org/jira/browse/HIVE-23987)     |

 ## Deprecation notices
-### Azure virtual machine scale set on HDInsight
+### Azure Virtual Machine Scale Sets on HDInsight

-HDInsight will no longer use Azure virtual machine scale set (VMSS) to provision the clusters, no breaking change is expected.
-Existing HDInsight clusters on virtual machine scale sets will have no impact, any new clusters on latest images will no longer use VMSS.
+HDInsight will no longer use Azure Virtual Machine Scale Sets to provision the clusters, no breaking change is expected.
+Existing HDInsight clusters on virtual machine scale sets will have no impact, any new clusters on latest images will no longer use Virtual Machine Scale Sets.

 ### Scaling of Azure HDInsight HBase workloads will now be supported only using manual scale